anisayari/createurstech.fr/README.md

 - [x] Logo createurs tech
 - [ ] Add random button to show up a random creator
 - [ ] Add shuffle order for each refresh
+- [ ] Add Readmore on card instead of scroll